rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 <a name="5.285.2.1">5.285.2.1</a> A note on manifestation that provides information on the distribution of a manifestation.

+## 5.285.3.Y.Y General rule

+<a name="5.285.3.1.Y.Y">5.285.3.1.Y.Y</a> Make a Note on distribution statement according to the instructions below.
+In most cases, notes are optional (designated by "if considered important").
+Some notes are required (designated by "always").

 ## 5.285.31 Distribution statement notes

 <a name="5.285.31.1">5.285.31.1</a> **Sources of information**.
 Always note the source of any element of the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) when it is taken from a source other than the preferred source of information (see [5.01.1.2](/DCRMR/ppdm/#5.01.1.2)).